 Congratulations to Gozde Eskici, winner of the Biophysical Journal's Outstanding Poster Award at the recent "Modeling of Biomolecular Systems Interactions, Dynamics, and Allostery: Bridging Experiments and Computations" meeting sponsored by the Biophysical Society.
 Gozde's advisor is Paul Axelsen.

 Feng Gai has been selected to receive the 2014 American Chemical Society Philadelphia Section Award, which recognizes an individual "who, by conspicuous scientific achievement through research, has made important contributions to man's knowledge and thereby aided the public appreciation of the profession."

 Congratulations to Jane Schulte, recipient of the Raiziss Award for the student who "performed best in 1st year course work and lab rotations".

 The recipient of the 2014 Dutton Award for outstanding publication by a BMB student is John Welsh (advisors: Skip Brass and Scott Diamond).

 Nathaniel Nucci (Ph.D., 2008; advisor: Josh Wand) has been appointed Assistant Professor of Physics & Astronomy, and Translational & Biomedical Sciences, at Rowan University.

-Steve Artim (advisor: Mark Lemmon), Rob Culik (advisor: Feng Gai), Peter Huwe (advisor: Ravi Radhakrishnan), and David Slochower (advisor: Paul Janmey) sucessfully defended and will receive their Ph.D. degrees in August 2014.
+Steve Artim (advisor: Mark Lemmon), Rob Culik (advisor: Feng Gai), Peter Huwe (advisor: Ravi Radhakrishnan), and David Slochower (advisor: Paul Janmey) received their Ph.D. degrees in August 2014.
 Congratulations to all!